sahilseth/flowrdocs/source/rd/topics/queue.rst

 submit_exe
     [advanced use] Already defined by 'platform'.
 The exact command used to submit jobs to the cluster example 'qsub' nodes
     [advanced use] number of nodes you would like to request.
-Or in case of torque name of the nodes.*optional* [Used by class job] jobname
+Or in case of torque name of the nodes.optional [Used by class job] jobname
     [debug use] name of this job in the computing cluster email